Coral Gables, Miami & South Florida Estate Planning Law Firm

 Asset protection planning is designed to shield assets against risks posed by lawsuits, potential creditors, or pending bankruptcy.
 Asset protection is especially important for professionals and business owners whose personal assets may be at risk in the state of Florida.

-Learn more about Gift Taxes and Estate Tax Planning.
+Learn more about our Estate Tax Planning services.

-A family business that took decades to build can be destroyed overnight; the retirement, disability or death of a family business owner (or a key employee) can ultimately cause a family business to shut its doors.
-Unfortunately, most family businesses fail upon transferring their ownership without careful coordination of financial and estate plans.
+A family business that took decades to build can be destroyed overnight.
+The retirement, disability or death of a family business owner (or a key employee) can ultimately cause a family business to shut its doors.
+Without careful coordination of financial and estate plans, family businesses can fail upon a transfer of ownership without careful coordination of financial and estate plans.

-Learn more about Special Needs Estate Planning and Trusts.
+Learn more about our Special Needs Planning services.

-We encourage and assist giving to charitable causes, by employing tax-advantaged strategies that maximize your gifts.
+We encourage contemplating a gift to charitable causes and recommend employing tax-advantaged strategies in order to maximize these gifts.

-"Aid & Attendance” and “Housebound” are special Veterans Programs designed to help veterans and their surviving spouses receive the financial support necessary to ensure continuing care in their own home, in an assisted living facility, or in a nursing home setting.
+“Aid & Attendance” and “Housebound” are government programs designed to help veterans and their surviving spouses receive the financial support necessary to ensure quality care as they age.
 Benefits may also be available for house-bound individuals that require daily assistance to maintain their health, dignity and safety.